 MORAL MONOPOLY: The Educational Card Game

-The outstanding conflict in the Abrahamic religions is resolved by the players by introducing the missing formal operation: mutual respect between the genders.
-The Abrahamic family sculpture presents the inequity between men and women as defended by the three Abrahamic religions.
+The outstanding conflict in the Abrahamic religions is resolved by the scientific moral paradigm introducing the missing formal operation necessary in resolving conflicts: it is mutual respect between partners, here between the genders.
+The world needs Moral Science's scientific moral paradigm.